system-transparency/stimages/README.md

 OS images are also known as OS packages or ospkg's.

+WARNING: The way you as a user interact with these tools **will** change!
+See the [interface][#Interface] section below for details.

+NOTE: This repository is only able to build Debian images.

 ## System Transparency overview

 In [System Transparency][], the boot loader [stboot][] loads a signed